 Her husband graduated in 2011.
 That's Idaho State University, here in Pocatello.

 She's now graduated from the S.J.
 Quinney College of Law at the University of Utah.

 Back in 1999 I changed my call to KØIP.
 I operate a lot on 6 meters (DN32) and like a good contests, any contest where Idaho is a multiplier.
-OK I admit, I like being the DX !!!! contests like ARRL 10 Meter, June VHF, SS I enjoy putting Idaho on the map.
+OK I admit it, I like being the DX !!!! contests like ARRL 10 Meter, June VHF, SS I enjoy putting Idaho on the map.